Kojonup BESS

 Mint is proposing to develop a Battery Energy Storage System (BESS) located 3 km north west of Kojonup next to the existing Kojonup Substation in the Great Southern region of Western Australia.

-BESS are a safe technology that stores energy in rechargeable batteries for use when it is needed most.
+Battery Energy Storage Systems, or BESS, are safe technology that stores energy in rechargeable batteries for use when it is needed most.
 It acts like a large-scale version of the batteries in our phones, or laptops, but it’s designed for large-scale grid energy storage.
 BESS provide the ability to store energy, so that excess energy produced during periods of low demand or high output (e.g. from variable sources such as wind or solar) can be stored for use during periods when there might otherwise be a shortfall in supply.

 Kojonup BESS is strategically located near the Kojonup Substation, located off Tunney Road, to enhance grid reliability in the Great Southern Region while reducing the need for additional transmission infrastructure.
 The site offers suitable cleared land and proximity to the Albany Highway, minimising environmental and construction impacts.